| Title: | Sum of Single Effects Linear Regression |

 Logical flag indicating whether to standardize columns of X to unit variance prior to computing summary data |

-A list of sufficient statistics (XtX, Xty, yty, n
+A list of sufficient statistics (XtX, Xty, yty, n)

-Model Using Regularized LDThe estimated s gives information about the
+susie_rss Model Using Regularized LDThe estimated s gives information about the

 consistency between the z scores and LD matrix.
 A larger